TheComputerM/svelte-materialify/packages/docs/src/routes/components/data-table.md

 ---
-title: Data Tables
+title: DataTable
-description: The list component is a continuous group of text, images and icons that may contain primary or supplemental actions.
+description: The DataTable component is used to display tabular information across rows and columns.
 keywords: data tables, svelte materialify data table component, svelte data table component
 related:
   - components/list
-  - components/subheader
+  - components/list-item-groups
 ---

 # DataTable

-The `List` component is used to display information.
-It can contain an avatar, content, actions, subheaders and much more.
-Lists present content in a way that makes it easy to identify a specific item in a collection.
-They provide a consistent styling for organizing groups of text and images.
+The `DataTable` component is used to display tabular information across rows and columns.

 ## API